A live online workshop.

 - increasing awareness of ways in which the clinician’s own experience of loss may influence them when working professionally on issues of loss and transition, eg in terms of countertransference and self-care.

 The course briefly reviews relevant research and literature and combines this with practical skill development through interactive learning experiences and comprehensive course handouts.
-A range of learning methods are utilised including: didactic presentations, experiential exercises, small group activities, video and self-reflection.
+A range of learning methods are utilised including: didactic presentations, experiential exercises, small group activities, video demonstrations and self-reflection.

 NB Participants will derive maximum benefit from the course if they are willing to reflect on their own feelings, attitudes and beliefs.